GenerativeMPC: VLM-RAG-guided Whole-Body MPC with Virtual Impedance for Bimanual Mobile Manipulation

 \subsection{Impedance and Compliant Interaction}

-Since Hogan’s foundational work~\cite{c20}, virtual spring-damper formulations have underpinned compliant interaction.
-Recent efforts have optimized impedance for precision-compliance tradeoffs \cite{c8} and dual-arm coordination ~\cite{c10}.
-DA-VIL~\cite{c18} combined reinforcement learning with variable impedance for dual-arm coordination.
-While SafeHumanoid ~\cite{c14} validated VLM-driven impedance scheduling for tabletop tasks, it was limited to single-arm systems.
-GenerativeMPC advances the state-of-the-art by unifying the impedance-admittance formulation across the entire mobile platform—base and arms—allowing for a singular, mathematically consistent approach to safe, context-aware co-habitation.
+Since Hogan~\cite{c20}, mass-spring-damper formulations have underpinned compliant interaction, with recent work optimizing impedance for precision-compliance tradeoffs~\cite{c8}, dual-arm coordination~\cite{c10}, and reinforcement-learned variable impedance (DA-VIL~\cite{c18}).
+SafeHumanoid~\cite{c14} and HumanoidVLM~\cite{humanoidvlm} ground impedance scheduling in a VLM-RAG loop but remain fixed-base and single-arm.
+GenerativeMPC unifies the impedance-admittance formulation across the whole mobile platform, base and arms, in a single consistent approach to safe, context-aware operation.

-\section{SYSTEM OVERVIEW}
+\section{System Overview}